-IC 1394 - Elliptical Galaxy is classified as Elliptical (E) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of IC 1394 - Elliptical Galaxy in the Hubble de Vaucouleurs sequence.
+IC 1394 - Elliptical Galaxy in Pegasus is classified as Elliptical (E) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of IC 1394 - Elliptical Galaxy in Pegasus in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of IC 1394

 Celestial coordinates for the J2000 equinox of IC 1394 are provided in the following table: